-On October 29, 2014, Tonix Sub formed Tonix Pharma Holdings Ltd. ("Tonix International Holding"), which was incorporated under the laws of Ireland and tax resident in Bermuda, for the purpose of acquiring the rights to develop and commercialize Tonix products.
-Tonix International Holding formed Tonix Pharma Ltd ("Tonix Ireland") for the purpose of manufacturing, trading and developing Tonix products.
+On October 29, 2014, Tonix Sub formed Tonix Pharma Holdings Limited ("Tonix International Holding"), which was incorporated under the laws of Ireland and is a tax resident in Bermuda, for the purpose of acquiring the rights to develop and commercialize Tonix products.
+Tonix International Holding formed Tonix Pharma Limited ("Tonix Ireland") for the purpose of manufacturing, trading and developing Tonix products.
 On December 15, 2014, Tonix Sub and Tonix International Holding entered into an intercompany license agreement whereby Tonix Sub granted Tonix International Holding a non-exclusive right to exercise certain product technologies and related intangible rights.
 As consideration, Tonix International Holding paid licensing fees to Tonix Sub.

-On October 24, 2013, Tonix Sub formed Tonix Pharmaceuticals (Barbados), Ltd. ("Tonix Barbados").
-Tonix Barbados had previously entered into a license agreement and a cost-sharing agreement with Tonix Sub, pursuant to which Tonix Barbados acquired the rights to develop and commercialize certain products (TNX-102 SL and TNX-201) for non-US markets.
-In the first quarter of 2015, Tonix Barbados is expected to be dissolved and its assets are to be transferred to Tonix International Holding.
+On October 24, 2013, Tonix Sub formed Tonix Pharmaceuticals (Barbados) Ltd. ("Tonix Barbados").
+Tonix Barbados had previously entered into a license agreement and a cost-sharing agreement with Tonix Sub, pursuant to which Tonix Barbados acquired the rights to develop and commercialize certain products for non-U.S. markets.
+Tonix Barbados was liquidated and dissolved during the year ended December 31, 2015.
+All assets have been transferred to, and liabilities were assumed by, Tonix International Holding.